Nooberieno/DnD-Homebrew/content/races/Cephalkin.md

 **Dexterous grapple**
 You can now grapple enemies within 5 ft of you as a bonus action, additionally you gain advantage on attack rolls against enemies you are grappling.

 {% end %}

-{% subrace_features(subrace="Nautiloid Cephalkin") %}
- **Nautiloid Cephalkin**

-> _Nautiloids have evolved a defensive shell, prioritizing durability over their agility on land._

-Many believers of the Coleoid predator theory, say that the Nautiloid's shell is another adaptation to defend from predators.
-These Cephalkin live at the lowest of depths and have the hardest time adjusting to land, finding that their shell slows them down when walking.
-Nautiloid Cephalkin often have many facial tentacles, which is often considered creepy by other humanoid races.
-Nautiloids are easily recognized by the spiral shell covering their heads, which contain and protect their brains.
-This means Nautiloids will die if their shell is removed.
-Their shell has made them quite the target for bandits and poachers, as armor created from a Nautiloid's shell lighter and more durable than any metal.

-**Ability Score Increase**
-Your Constitution score increases by 1.

-**Superior Darkvision**
-Accustomed to the extreme low light environment of the deep oceans, you have superior vision in dark and dim conditions.
-You can see in dim light within 120 feet of you as if it were bright light, and in darkness as if it were dim light.
-You can't discern color in darkness, only shades of gray.

-**Natural Armor**
-Your tough shell grants you a +2 bonus to AC while you are not wearing heavy armor.
-Your shell also lowers your base walking speed to 25 ft

-**Ink Spray**
-As an action, you can expel a cloud of dark ink in a 10-foot radius.
-The area becomes heavily obscured until the end of your next turn.
-Creatures in the area when the ink appears must make a Dexterity saving throw (DC = 8 + your proficiency bonus + your Constitution modifier) or be blinded until the end of their next turn.
-You can use this ability once per short or long rest.

-**Increased Swimming Speed**
-Your swimming speed increases to 40 feet.
-{% end %}

-{% subrace_features(subrace="Octoid Cephalkin") %}
- **Octoid Cephalkin**

-> _Octoids possess strong, versatile tentacles, making them excellent grapplers and close-combat specialists._

-Octoid Cephalkin have the most developed tentacles out of all Cephalkin, this is to navigate the deep ocean floors they live on and catch prey effectively.
-Octoid Cephalkin have increased muscle growth compared to other Cephalkin.
-Octoids often venture on land to learn martial arts and how to wield weapons, as nothing brings them more joy then to show of their strength.
-Many a wrestling champion has been or been the student of an Octoid Cephalkin.

-**Ability Score Increase**
-Your Strength score increases by 1.

-**Superior Darkvision**
-Accustomed to the extreme low light environment of the deep oceans, you have superior vision in dark and dim conditions.
-You can see in dim light within 120 feet of you as if it were bright light, and in darkness as if it were dim light.
-You can't discern color in darkness, only shades of gray.

-**Tentacle Strength**
-You can use your tentacles as a natural weapon.
-When you grapple a creature, you can deal bludgeoning damage equal to 1d6 + your Strength modifier as part of the grapple.

-**Tentacle Agility**
-You have advantage on ability checks and saving throws to avoid being knocked prone.
-You can also use your tentacles to manipulate small objects or perform simple tasks, though they can’t wield weapons or shields.

-{% end %}